Act "On Behalf Of"

 This article applies to: Outlook 2016 for Windows

-If your manager has granted you delegate access, you have the ability to act "on behalf of" him or her.
+If your manager has granted you delegate access, you have the ability to act "on behalf of" them.
+(It may not be your manager, but to keep things simple, we'll pretend that it is.)
 Depending on exactly how much access they've given you, you may be able to respond to meeting requests, send out meeting invitations, and handle their email messages.

-If your manager has giving you Delegate Access to their calendar, he or she can also choose to have you receive copies of emails inviting them to meetings, and messages responding to meeting invitations created by your manager (or by you on their behalf).
+If your manager has giving you Delegate Access to their calendar, they can also choose to have you receive copies of emails inviting them to meetings, and messages responding to meeting invitations created by your manager (or by you on their behalf).

 You can respond to these messages in exactly the same way you would respond to an invitation sent to you.